lorabasics/basicstation/README.md

 ### Balena LoRa Basics Station Service Variables

-Once successfully registered, copy the The Things Network gateway KEY to configure your board variables on balenaCloud.
+Once successfully registered, copy the The Things Network gateway KEY and ID to configure your board variables on balenaCloud.

 1. Go to balenaCloud dashboard and get into your LoRa gateway device site.
 2. Click "Device Variables" button on the left menu and add these variables.

-Most of the variables have been generated automatically when the Application has been created with the Deploy with Balena button.
-Before starting check the region where you are going to deploy the gateway, de facto configuration is for EU gateways.
-Change the ```TC_URI```if you are in a different zone than European.
+The `GW_ID`and `GW_KEY` variables have been generated automatically when the Application has been created with the Deploy with Balena button.
+Replace the values with the KEY and ID from the TTN console.

-And it's important to introduce the `GW_ID`and `GW_KEY`from the The Things Network console.

 Variable Name | Value | Description | Default